nthohuynh/AdapSwAGPlugin/README.md

 <h2>3.2.
 Validating the resolution model </h2>
 The first menu item in the AdapSaWG tools allows openning a window for verifying a resolution model conforming to a variability model.

+Here, we provide a simple interface that allows to point two file of the variability model and its the corresponding resolution one.

 <img src="https://github.com/nthohuynh/AdapSwAGPlugin/blob/master/screenshot/eclipseplugin2.png" alt="Mountain View" style="width:304px;height:228px;">

 <h2>3.3.
 Generating adaptive product model </h2>